marvinroman/wise-api-endpoint/README.md

 }
 ```

-Properties:
+### Properties:
 - `shipdate` (string): The date of shipment in the format "YYYY-MM-DD".
-- `entity` (object): Information about the entity associated with the task.
+- `entity` (object): Information about the entity associated with the task this wil be an Agency for distributions and Vendor on pickups.
   - `id` (number): The ID of the entity.
   - `name` (string): The name of the entity.
+- `type` (string): The type of route, Delivery or Pickup.
 - `address` (object): The address associated with the task.
   - `addr1` (string): Address line 1.
   - `addr2` (string): Address line 2.